mech-web/website/content/post/2018-06-07-hello-world.md

 - ...track down the source of a bug.
 It points out exactly what piece of code is causing the error, and show the full chain of execution that generated it.
 - ...share programs with friends or coworkers.
 Click one button to host online, send a link or text to grant access to a running application.
 - ...record and playback everything.
-- ...compose everything.
+- ...compose code like legos.
-- ...scale and distribute effortlessly.
+- ...scale and distribute your program with a single click.
-- ...explore different execution paths.
+- ...explore different execution paths by allowing you to rewind an execution, change code, and then resume the execution in place.
 - ...rewind to the past and change the computation graph.

 ### Mech makes it impossible to...